-However, these sellers often have low-quality websites and poor (if any) customer service, so that gives other dropshippers an advantage.
-The only issue is that this will not stop customers from comparing prices and try to get the best bargain.
+These sellers, however, often have low-quality websites and poor (if any) customer service, which gives other dropshippers an advantage.

-This increase in cutthroat competition will quickly destroy the profit margin in a niche.
-Fortunately, you can do a lot to diminish this problem by selecting a niche that is well suited for dropshipping.
+Fortunately, you can do a lot to diminish this problem by selecting a niche well suited for dropshipping.

-If you stock all your own items, it is relatively simple to keep track of which items are in- and out of stock.
+If you physically stock your products, it is relatively simple to keep track of items that are in- and out of stock.

-When you are sourcing from multiple warehouses that are also fulfilling orders for other sellers, inventory can change on a daily basis, and they may occasionally run out of stock.
+When you are sourcing from multiple warehouses that are fulfilling orders for other sellers at the same time, the inventory can change daily, and they may occasionally run out of stock.

-However, you can always solve this misfortune with offering your customers a upgrade of the product to the same cost.
-Even that you may lose some money, or break even, you will get a happy end customer and keep your brand reputation up.
+You can always solve this misfortune by offering an upgrade of the product for the same price.
+Even that you may lose money or break-even, you will, at least, have a happy customer and keep your good reputation as a seller.

-If you work with multiple suppliers – as most dropshippers do – the products on your website will be sourced through a number of different suppliers/ wholesale companies.
-This complicates your shipping expenses.
+If you work with multiple suppliers, as most dropshippers do, the products on your website will be sourced through a number of different suppliers/wholesalers.
+This slightly complicates the shipping expenses.

-Take this scenario for example; if a customer places an order for three items, all of which are available only from separate suppliers.
-You will then incur three separate shipping charges for sending each item to the customer, but it is probably not wise to pass this charge along to the customer, as they will think you are grossly overcharging for shipping.
+Take this scenario for example.
+If a customer places an order for three items, all of which are available only from separate suppliers, you will then incur three separate shipping charges for sending each item to the customer.
+It is probably not wise to pass this charge along to the customer, as they will think you are grossly overcharging for shipping.